• infobot@lakesoffire.org

 RADICAL SELF-RELIANCE

-Burning Man encourages the individual to discover, exercise and rely on his or her inner resources.
+Burning Man encourages the individual to discover, exercise and rely on their inner resources.

 RADICAL SELF-EXPRESSION